rohan843/cybersecurity-notes/README.md

 ## Controls

-Security controls are used to reduce specific risks.
+Security controls are used to reduce specific security risks.
+Three common types of controls are:

+1. **Encryption**: The process of converting data from a readable into an encoded format.
+This ensures confidentiality of sensitive data.
+2. **Authentication**: The process of verifying who someone or something is.